...

 Frequently Asked Questions About Voice OTP vs SMS OTP

-1. What is the main difference between voice OTP and SMS OTP?
+What is the main difference between voice OTP and SMS OTP?

-2. Which OTP method is faster to deliver?
+Which OTP method is faster to deliver?

-3. Can voice OTP bypass SMS delivery failures?
+Can voice OTP bypass SMS delivery failures?

 Yes.
 Voice OTP operates entirely outside the SMS delivery infrastructure, so carrier filtering, SMS gateway outages, and network congestion that block text messages do not affect voice delivery.
 This makes voice OTP a reliable fallback for platforms where SMS delivery failure rates exceed acceptable thresholds.
 FreJun’s platform supports automatic fallback from SMS to voice OTP when SMS delivery fails, maintaining authentication continuity without user intervention.

-4. Is voice OTP safer against SIM-swap fraud?
+Is voice OTP safer against SIM-swap fraud?

 Yes.
 SIM-swap attacks redirect a victim’s phone number to an attacker-controlled SIM card, capturing all subsequent SMS OTPs.
 Voice OTP delivered to a registered VoIP or landline number is not affected by SIM-swap because the call routes to the number’s underlying infrastructure rather than a SIM card.
 For BFSI platforms where SIM-swap fraud is a documented threat, voice OTP provides materially stronger protection than SMS OTP.

-5. Are both OTP methods easy to integrate into existing platforms?
+Are both OTP methods easy to integrate into existing platforms?

-SMS OTP has broader out-of-the-box support across authentication libraries, making initial integration faster.
+SMS OTP has broader out-of-the-box support across authentication libraries, so initial integration is faster.
 Voice OTP requires a voice API provider such as FreJun, but modern REST APIs make the integration straightforward for most development teams.
 FreJun provides documented API endpoints, SDKs, and sandbox environments that allow teams to test voice OTP delivery before production deployment, typically completing integration within one to two development sprints.

-6. Which OTP method is better for user accessibility?
+Which OTP method is better for user accessibility?

 SMS OTP is more accessible for users with hearing impairments because it delivers a visual text code.
 Voice OTP is more accessible for users with low literacy, visual impairments, or those using basic feature phones without reliable SMS capability.
 For maximum accessibility coverage, platforms should offer both methods and allow users to select their preferred delivery channel.
-FreJun’s API supports both from a single integration point, making this dual-channel approach straightforward to implement.
+FreJun’s API supports both from a single integration point, making this dual-channel approach straightforward to build.

-7. What is the cost difference between voice OTP and SMS OTP?
+What is the cost difference between voice OTP and SMS OTP?

-8. What makes FreJun’s Voice OTP more secure than traditional SMS OTP?
+What makes FreJun’s Voice OTP more secure than traditional SMS OTP?

 FreJun’s Voice OTP delivers one-time codes through automated calls, eliminating SIM-swap fraud and SMS interception risks that affect text-based OTPs.
 The platform routes calls through enterprise-grade voice infrastructure with 97%+ delivery success rates, real-time retry logic, and support for multiple regions including India, the Middle East, and Southeast Asia.
 This combination of channel security and delivery reliability makes FreJun’s voice OTP a stronger authentication layer than SMS for high-value transaction scenarios.

-9. Can FreJun’s Voice OTP improve delivery reliability compared to SMS?
+Can FreJun’s Voice OTP improve delivery reliability compared to SMS?

 Yes.
 FreJun’s Voice OTP works reliably even when SMS delivery fails due to carrier filtering, network congestion, or gateway outages.
 The platform supports users on basic phones without internet access, extending authentication coverage to user segments that SMS-only platforms cannot reliably serve.
 Automatic fallback from SMS to voice OTP ensures authentication continuity without requiring manual intervention from the user or support team.

-10. Is it easy to integrate FreJun’s voice authentication into an existing app or platform?
+Is it easy to integrate FreJun’s voice authentication into an existing app or platform?